 At about 1 am on 20 July—the fifty-fourth consecutive day of protests against police brutality in Portland, Oregon—a flash grenade exploded about four feet to my left, shooting out blinding light and a burst of sparks, illuminating the vast cloud of tear gas near the Mark O Hatfield Federal Courthouse.
 A journalist in front of me stood behind a large plexiglass shield with a camera affixed to it.
-I hid behind him, peaking out in an attempt to film the federal agents unleashing this barrage on the few dozen protesters and press.
+I hid behind him, peeking out in an attempt to film the federal agents unleashing this barrage on the few dozen protesters and press.

 As the onslaught appeared to slow down, another tear-gas canister came in our direction.
 I stepped too far away from the shield in front of me, and an expletive passed my lips as a rubber bullet hit my thigh with the force of a cricket bat at full swing.
 Later, rooftop snipers painted targets with a high-powered laser.
 The federal agents in front of the courthouse tracked it using infrared goggles, launching more impact munitions and chemical agents at protesters who would otherwise be obscured in the thick cloud of tear gas.